-RevDeBug is an extension created by developers for developers, that’s why our team loves to hear your feedback about it.
-Crash Recorder is one of those improvements, that were made to meet our customers needs.
+RevDeBug is an extension created by developers for developers; that's why our team loves to hear your feedback about it.
+Crash Recorder is one of those improvements that we make to meet our customers' needs.
 This newest feature of RevDeBug gives you:

-- Record only what matters - you rarely need to record the whole session of running an application.
-With Crash Recorder you can record only what lead to a crash.
+- Record what matters - you rarely need to record the whole session of running an application.
+With Crash Recorder, you can record only those parts that lead to a crash.

 - Send only what matters - In a standard reverse debugging session your application is incessantly sending data about its state.
-The Crash Recorder connects application to server only when crash appears.
+The Crash Recorder connects an application to the server only when a crash appears.

 There is only one downside: you may get addicted to using Crash Recorder!